jonafanho/Minecraft-Mod-Updater/README.md

       and `modrinth` are supported.
     * `url` (Required if `source` is not defined): The direct download link to the mod jar file.
     * `sha1` (Required if `source` is not defined): The expected sha1 hash of the mod jar file.
+    * `before` (Optional): If defined, only download the mod if the current time is before this value (in milliseconds since the UNIX epoch).
+    * `after` (Optional): If defined, only download the mod if the current time is on or after this value (in milliseconds since the UNIX epoch).

 ### Distributing a Modpack